apache/apisix/docs/en/latest/plugins/limit-req.md

 The following example demonstrates the rate limiting of requests by a combination of variables, `remote_addr` and `consumer_name`.

-Create a Route with `limit-req` plugin that allows for 1 QPS per remote address and for each Consumer.
+Create a Route with `limit-req` Plugin that allows for 1 QPS per remote address and for each Consumer.

 Create a Consumer `john`: